University of St. Thomas School of Law: Student body profile

-The JD class of 2019 is made up of 131 students.
-47% are female and 53% are male.
-16% of the class represents minority students.
-The median undergraduate GPA was a 3.35 and the median LSAT score was 153.
-Roughly 50% of the student body identifies as Catholic.
+The JD class of 2026 (entering 2023) is made up of 157 students.
+26% of the class represents minority students (including international students).
+The median undergraduate GPA was a 3.62 and the median LSAT score was 155.

 Curriculum

-St. Thomas Law is best known for its emphasis on relationships, practical training and social justice.
-The school offers the three-year Juris Doctor, as well as combined degrees: the JD/MBA, the JD/MA in Catholic studies, the JD/MSW and the JD/LLM in organizational ethics and compliance.
-St. Thomas Law also offers master's and LL.M. programs in organizational ethics and compliance, and an LL.M. in U.S. Law.
-Beginning in January 2018, it will offer an online LL.M. program in organizational ethics and compliance.
+St. Thomas Law is best known for its emphasis on mentoring, relationships, practical training and social justice.
+The school offers the three-year Juris Doctor, as well as combined degrees: the JD/MBA, the JD/MA in Catholic studies, the JD/MSW (Master of Social Work).
+St. Thomas Law also offers an online master's degree program in organizational ethics and compliance.
+An LL.M. in U.S. Law is offered for internationally training attorneys.

 Some of the most popular programs of study include courses in the areas of family and community law, public policy, civil procedure, advocacy, environmental law, international law, as well as human rights law.
-St. Thomas Law students are placed at the top firms and companies in the Midwest through the On Campus Interview program and through the extensive mentorship program.
-The school has a 12.8:1 student to faculty ratio.
+St. Thomas Law students are placed at the top firms and companies in the Midwest through the On Campus Interview (OCI) program and through the extensive mentorship program.
+The school has a 6.85:1 student to faculty ratio.

 Publications

-St. Thomas Law has two journals that are published regularly, University of St.Thomas Law Journal, and University of St. Thomas Journal of Law and Public Policy.
+St. Thomas Law has two journals that are published regularly, University of St. Thomas Law Journal, and University of St. Thomas Journal of Law and Public Policy.

-Terrence J. Murphy Institute for Catholic Thought, Law and Public Policy
+Terrence J. Murphy Institute for Catholic Thought, Law and Business

-The Terrence J. Murphy Institute for Catholic Thought, Law and Public Policy is a partnership between the Center for Catholic Studies and the School of Law at the University of St. Thomas.
+The Terrence J. Murphy Institute for Catholic Thought, Law and Business is a partnership between the Center for Catholic Studies and the School of Law at the University of St. Thomas.
 The Institute explores the various interactions between law and Catholic thought on topics ranging from workers' rights to criminal law to marriage and family.